This article talks about the importance of HTTPS and it’s placed in the online market. Not just for security but also for consumer trust.

-Simply speaking, having a HTTPS website is the difference between a secure check out for online shopping and a third-party stealing credit card details.
+Simply speaking, having an HTTPS website is the difference between a secure check out for online shopping and a third-party stealing credit card details.

-There are a range of other benefits like the Google ranking boost, which should be a priority for both business owners and SEO specialists alike.
-Google are beginning to focus in on ranking pages with a secure HTTPS network higher than those without, regardless of SEO practices or keyword optimisation.
+There is a range of other benefits like the Google ranking boost, which should be a priority for both business owners and SEO service provider alike.
+Google is beginning to focus in on ranking pages with a secure HTTPS network higher than those without, regardless of SEO practices or keyword optimisation.